At North London, we provide a broad range of musical opportunities for all students and strive for ambitious music making.

 In the Sixth Form, girls develop their existing knowledge; as with the IGCSE, part of the course is dedicated to performance and composition, with an additional focus on harmony and counterpoint.
 The IB written paper is particularly wide-ranging, and enables students to analyse and evaluate practically any genre of music, and broadly speaking covers the Western Classical, Popular, and World Music traditions.
 The Pre-U written paper aims to develop pupils’ listening skills within the context of the Classical Symphony and 19th Century Orchestral Music; pupils also study about the history of jazz, and explore broader musico-philosophical concepts.

 To complement our academic musical studies, each year visiting professors from Oxbridge and other top universities are invited to speak at NLCS.
-A number of girls regularly go on to study Music at top universities or conservatories, or to take prestigious choral scholarships at Oxbridge and elsewhere.
+A number of girls regularly go on to study Music at top universities or conservatories, and in recent years pupils have gained Choral, Organ and Instrumental Scholarships at Oxbridge and elsewhere.